 Neck stretching exercises

-Stretching exercises for the neck including rotation stretch, forward and lateral flexion stretches, and Sternocleidomastoid stretch.
+Stretching exercises for the neck include rotation stretches, forward and lateral flexion stretches, and Sternocleidomastoid stretches.
 Neck mobility exercises are also excellent for relieving the tension caused by too many hours sitting at a desk or in front of a computer.

 Hypermobility - can I be too flexible?